AndySmile/BachelorThesis/DemoApp/README.md

 3. Enter `make` inside your terminal
 4. If no error occurred you're able to start the application with `./DemoApp [PATH-TO-YOUR-INPUT-IMAGE]`

+##Start Project

+	./DemoApp "path-to-input-image" (optional)["path-to-control-file"]

+This project requires one parameter which is the path to the input image.
+Additionally it's possible to define the path to a configuration file as a second parameter.
+That configuration file allows you to control the generation process and also how the result will presented at the end.

 ##Control Schema

 You can control the view camera by your keyboard.
 That's the keyboard schema for that: